davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ## Demo!!

-First step is to fork this repository, you will have to do some changes and commits.
+The first step is to fork this repository, you will have to do some changes and commits.
 You should clone your forked repository in your local.

 If we want to have a `Cloud Native` deployment we can not forget `CI/CD`. **OpenShift GitOps** and **Openshift Pipelines** will help us.
 ### Install OpenShift GitOps

-Go to the folder where you have clone your forked repository and create a new branch `blue-green`
+Go to the folder where you have cloned your forked repository and create a new branch `blue-green`
 ```
 git checkout -b blue-green
 git push origin blue-green